vhscom/fetch-inject/README.md

 1. Install dev dependencies.
 1. Execute `npm run` for a listing of available commands.

-If you need AMD or CJS modules, update the NPM scripts in the package manifest and `npm run build`.
+If you need vanilla AMD or CJS modules, update the NPM scripts in the package manifest and `npm run build`.

 ## Contributing